pverscha/phd_thesis/10-chapter_1_introduction.md

 Since our DNA provides the instructions for all proteins that can possible by expressed, it provides no suitable information about which proteins are really being expressed at a specific moment in time.
 By exploring the genome, it is thus possible to deduce what an organism is capable of doing, but not what it actually *is* doing right now.
 Not all pieces of an organism's DNA have a "meaning" or will lead to suitable proteins.
-Around 98% of the human genome is **non-coding**, meaning that these parts of the DNA will never be synthesized to a meaningful protein, but rather to regulatory sequences, non-coding genes or nothing.
+Around 98% of the human genome is **non-coding**, meaning that these parts of the DNA will never be synthesized to a meaningful protein, but rather to regulatory sequences, non-coding genes or something that has not been discovered yet.

 Studying the transcriptome of an organism has several advantages over studying the genome.
 First of all, it allows researchers to understand dynamic changes that can present themselves during the transcription process in a cell.